dbos-inc/dbos-demo-apps/bank/README.md

 For more information about Keycloak, please visit [Keycloak guides](https://www.keycloak.org/guides#server).

 ### Start two backend servers
-Each backend server must run in its own terminal window because we will configure different environmental variables for them.
+Each backend server must run in its own terminal window because we will configure different environment variables for them.
 Especially, you need to set `PGPASSWORD` to the one you used to create the `bank` database, and set `BANK_SCHEMA` to the namespace you wish to use for the specific bank server.
 In this tutorial, let's set `export BANK_SCHEMA=bank1` for the first server, and in a separate terminal, set `export BANK_SCHEMA=bank2` for the second server.